AngleProtocol/angle-docs/other/cross-chain.md

 To limit the risk associated with each bridge, a total and hourly cap on the quantity of each token that can be bridged to & from specific networks can be specified directly in the smart contracts of each token.

-For instance, it's not possible to bridge on some chains more than 10k agEUR per hour and 1m agEUR overall using LayerZero.
+For instance, it's not possible to bridge on some chains more than 10k EURA per hour and 1m EURA overall using LayerZero.
 This guarantees that in case of a bridge hack, the exposure of the protocol would remain limited to what can be bridged for a couple of hours.

 Limits can be set by Angle governance for each chain, for each token and for each bridge solution relatively to the amount of the given token circulating on the chain.